cnbatch/kcptube/README_EN.md

 Just like the purpose of [KCP](https://github.com/skywind3000/kcp) itself, the main goal of KCP Tube is to reduce latency, rather than focusing on transmitting large amounts of data.
 Can it transmit large amounts of data?
 Yes, but the effect may not be better than existing TCP forwarding tools.

-### No Multiplexing
-KCP Tube does not use multiplexing.
-For every inbound connection accepted, a corresponding outbound connection is created.

-The reason for doing this is to avoid the QoS of the ISP.
-In multiplexing mode, once a port number is subject to QoS, it will cause other sessions sharing the same port number to be blocked until the port number is changed.

-The connections are independent of each other, so even if a port number is subject to QoS, only this session is affected, and other sessions are not affected.

-Unless encountering extremely strict ISPs, the speed limit is targeted at the entire IP address.
-However, in this case, whether to use multiplexing or not is of no use.

 ### Supported Modes
 Currently 3 modes are supported:
 - Client Mode